cs-uob/COMS30040/docs/problems.md

 # Problem Sheets

 Each week a problem sheet will be posted which you should either complete or work at for 2 hours (whichever is shorter).
-The schedule is designed so that you can attempt the problem sheet already after watching the first lecture of each week (and I recommend that).
+The schedule is designed so that you can attempt the problem sheet already after watching the first lecture of each week.
+In weeks 1 and 2, I recommend also watching the supplementary lecture before attempting the problem sheet because you will be asked to prove some simple logical statements.

 *You will only succeed on this unit by carefully attempting the problem sheets.*